 Qualifying for Services

 To be eligible for Shelter Plus Care rental assistance, applicants must have a qualifying disability (described above), AND meet Housing and Urban Development (HUD)’s definition of homelessness.
-Applicants on our waiting list will be prioritized using the following tiered system:
+City of Bangor Shelter + Care participates in the HUD-required Coordinated Entry system.
+Housing vouchers through this program will be issued through referrals from that system.
+Once a referral is received, the program will contact the individual or their case manager for a housing application review.

 Homelessness Data Reports